Sources of variation in search and foraging

 Review and publication:

-Papers will be subject to peer review as is standard at QJEP.
-Papers can be submitted up to, but not beyond the deadline.
-Upon receipt, papers will be evaluated promptly, and where appropriate sent out to review.
-All of the papers ultimately accepted for publication in the SI will appear in the SI together when it is published.
-All papers that form the SI will appear together “on-line first” prior to publication.
+Papers will be subject to peer review, as is standard at QJEP.
+Papers can be submitted up to, but not beyond, the deadline.
+Upon receipt, papers will be evaluated promptly and, where appropriate, sent out to review.
+Each paper will be published “on-line first” when it is accepted.
+When all articles have been accepted, they will be grouped and published together as the Special Issue in the next issue.
 Authors are requested to indicate clearly in their submission cover letter that their paper is for consideration as part of the Special Issue.